jstat/jstat/doc/md/core.md

 ### sliceAssign()

-Do slice assign as numpy style
+Do slice assign as numpy style.

     A = [[1,2,3],[4,5,6],[7,8,9]];
     sliceAssign(A,{row : {start : 1}, col : {start : 1}},[[0,0],[0,0]]);